zacharyhorvitz/ParaGuide/README.md

 ### Structure

-- [demo/](demo/) contains demo code, demonstrating how to run the full ParaGuide approach to transform texts from formal &#8594; informal.
+- [demo/](demo/) contains demo code, demonstrating how to run the full ParaGuide approach to transform texts from formal &#8594; informal, or to match exemplars.

 - [training/](training/) contains the logic for training a paraphrase-conditioned text diffusion model.